robertgetino/azure-network-protocols/README.md

 - Step 1: Create a Resource Group, Windows 10 VM and Linux VM on Microsoft Azure
 - Step 2: Using Remote Desktop to use the Windows 10 VM and use WireShark to observe ICMP traffic
 - Step 3: Configuring a Firewall within Wireshark (Network Security Group)
-- Step 4: Also use WireShark to observe HTTP/S and RDH traffic
+- Step 4: Also use WireShark to observe DHCP and DNS traffic

 <h2>Actions and Observations</h2>